Have you ever had an Investment with Teachers Assurance?

 You could be owed £1,000s in compensation if Teachers Assurance mis-sold you your Investment.

 Many consumers may have been mis-sold their Investments by Teachers Assurance, Investments such as PEPs, ISAs, OEICs, Bonds, UNIT TRUST, PIP & Portfolios.
-Teachers Assurance may have mislead customers about their Investments that were linked to the Stock Market & a majority of consumers across the UK may have been put into the wrong risk category, putting more of their own money at risk.
+Teachers Assurance may have mislead consumers about their Investments that were linked to the Stock Market & a majority of customers across the UK may have been put into the wrong risk category, putting more of their own money at risk.

 When Teachers Assurance sell an Investment they have certain rules that their advisor must abide by and if they did not follow these rules then you may be entitled to a claim.

 If you feel that the Teachers Assurance advisor gave you wrong Financial Advice with your Investment, start you claim by completing the form opposite.